Time-harmonic waves in Korteweg and nematic-Korteweg fluids: Helmholtz--Korteweg equation

 We must also consider boundary conditions.
 Since the Helmholtz--Korteweg equation is a fourth-order partial differential equation, we need to impose two boundary conditions.
 Furthermore, for the Helmholtz--Korteweg equation to be consistent with the classical Helmholtz equation in the nearly ideal regime, we would like to consider boundary conditions that incorporate the ones imposed for the classical Helmholtz equation.
 We will here consider three types of boundary conditions that might occur when the fluid is in contact with an obstacle along an interface $\Gamma$. \begin{enumerate} \item Sound-soft boundary conditions, which correspond to imposing that the acoustic pressure vanishes along $\Gamma$.
 From \eqref{eq:pressureKorteweg} we know that the acoustic pressure is given by

-thus the sound-soft boundary conditions correspond to imposing homogeneous Dirichlet boundary conditions on $S(\vec{x})$ and on $\Delta S(\vec{x})$. \item Sound-hard boundary conditions, which correspond to imposing that the normal derivative of the fluid velocity $\partial_{\vec{\nu}} \vec{v}$ vanishes along $\Gamma$.
+Thus, assuming the sound-soft boundary conditions for the classical Helmholtz equations also apply, we obtain that the sound-soft boundary conditions correspond to imposing homogeneous Dirichlet boundary conditions on $S(\vec{x})$ and on $\Delta S(\vec{x})$. \item Sound-hard boundary conditions, which correspond to imposing that the normal \errata{component} of the fluid velocity $\errata{\vec{\nu}\cdot \vec{v}}$ vanishes along $\Gamma$.
 Using \eqref{eq:linearisedBalanceLaw} and assuming the fluid velocity is also time-harmonic, we get

-thus the sound-hard boundary conditions correspond to imposing homogeneous Neumann boundary conditions on $S(\vec{x})$ and on $\Delta S(\vec{x})$. \item Impedance boundary conditions, which correspond to imposing that the normal derivative of the fluid velocity $\partial_{\vec{\nu}} \vec{v}$ is proportional to the excess pressure along $\Gamma$.
-This boundary condition is equivalent to imposing Robin boundary conditions on $S(\vec{x})$ and on $\Delta S(\vec{x})$.
-The proportionality constant is usually denoted by $\zeta$ and is called the impedance of the boundary. \end{enumerate}
+Thus, assuming that sound-hard boundary conditions for the classical Helmholtz equation also apply, we obtain that the sound-hard boundary conditions correspond to imposing homogeneous Neumann boundary conditions on $S(\vec{x})$ and on $\Delta S(\vec{x})$. \item Impedance boundary conditions, which correspond to imposing that the normal \errata{component} of the fluid velocity $\errata{\vec{\nu}\cdot \vec{v}}$ is proportional to the excess pressure along $\Gamma$.
+Imposing the acoustic pressure \eqref{eq:pressureKorteweg} to be proportional to $\errata{\vec{\nu} \cdot \vec{v}}$, computed from \eqref{eq:linearisedBalanceLaw} using the assumption that the fluid velocity is also time-harmonic, we obtain

+Assuming the impedance boundary conditions for the classical Helmholtz equation also apply, we observe that impedance boundary conditions are equivalent to imposing Robin boundary conditions on $S(\vec{x})$ and on $\Delta S(\vec{x})$.
+The proportionality constant is usually denoted by $\zeta$ and is called the impedance of the boundary. \end{enumerate} Sound soft boundary conditions model obstacles that fully absorb the amplitude of the incoming wave, such as anechoic chambers.
+Sound hard boundary conditions model obstacles that fully reflect the incoming wave, such as rigid walls.
+Impedance boundary conditions model obstacles that partially absorb and partially reflect the incoming wave, such as porous materials.